xiaodown/clanker/README.md

  * * `uv pip install open-webui`
  * Activate the venv and run open-webui
  * * `source ./venv/bin/activate` then `open-webui serve`
+ * Visit http://localhost:8080 and generate your api key
+ * * click your name (lower left), Account, generate API key
+ * * put this in openwebuiapikey.txt as instructed above

  If you already have ollama running on the default port, it will automatically use it.